 Immel places the “high plains” Americana style of Aaron Copland over a disco beat.
 The whole track is surprisingly long and convoluted, and a fair amount of development was left out for this glitzy piano arrangement.

 4) Sanford and Son (Quincy Jones)

-Legendary bassist Chuck Rainey throws down on the original fabulous track.
+Legendary bassist Chuck Rainey is hot and funky on the original fabulous track.
 Those were the days!

 I’ve always loved Quincy Jones.
 Walking in Space was one of my first records, talk about a perfect LP.